DavidRajchman/ROS2_modular_edge_offloading/ros/src/ros_ws/src/modular_gateway_sender/GWcontrolPlane.md

 * **MGW** - short for Modular Gateway.
 It is a system that allows VHCs and MECs to offload tasks to the Bridge and OM.
 It implements a DP [finished] and a CP [to be implemented].
 It is a ROS 2 node that is running on VHC and MEC.
 * **task** - a type of computation that can be offloaded it is a list of ros2 topics that act as an data input and output for the computation.
 It is identified by a task_id and a human readable task_name.
 At the start of the offloading experiment a Global configuration JSON is sent by OM to DiscoveryService which distributes it throughout the system.
 * **request** - a request to offload a single task.
 It is initiated by the VHC and sent to the BridgeCP. if aproved by the OM, the BridgeCP will construct a DP path that will forward the messages between VHC and MEC.
 The request is identified by a request_id and a component_id.
 The request is sent to the BridgeCP as a JSON message.
 It needs to be maintained by periodic keepalive messages from the VHC.
 If they timeout, the bridgeCP will teardown the DP path and notify the VHC that the request was denied.
 Timeout of the request is a valid way to end the offloading session.
-* **session** - a single offloading task that is being processed by the VHC and MEC.
+* **session** - a single offloaded task that is being processed by the VHC and MEC.
 It is identified by a the request_id and VHC component_id. also refered to as offloading session.
 There is no explicit session id used in the comunication.

 ### 0.5.
 Logging Configuration